FAI National League

-The FAI National League is a proposed association football league in the Republic of Ireland, scheduled to commence in August 2026, intended to act as a third tier of the League of Ireland.
-It was announced in December 2024 by the FAI, who invited teams to apply to enter the competition.
+The FAI National League is an association football league in the Republic of Ireland, which commenced in August 2026 and effectively operates as a third tier in the Republic of Ireland football league system, below the League of Ireland.
+It was announced in December 2024 by the Football Association of Ireland (FAI), who invited teams to apply to enter the competition.
 Intended to consist of 20 teams split into North and South divisions, as of December 2024 the FAI had reportedly received almost 70 applications from interested clubs.
+The inaugural 2026 league involves 15 clubs.